theGhostJW/pyrethrum/README.md

 to end test framework using Haskell.

 I am currently working on the framework workflow and base functionality such as logging, test filtering and report generation.
-Integration with Selenium, REST services and property base testing will follow.
+Integration with webdriver, REST services and property base testing will follow.
 This is what I would regard as MVP.